AlinRenit/YT-DownloaderCSI/README.md

 ## 🚀 Usage

 1️⃣ Run the application:
-> Use the following command to run the application.
+> Use the following command on the terminal to run the application.
 ```bash
 python youtube_downloader.py
 ```